jnp153/jnp153.github.io/pages/about.md

 I'm a 20y old IT Apprentice from Switzerland and highly interested in technology, especially in the areas of cybersecurity, virtualization and linux.
 - :student: Finishing my 4-Year Apprenticeship in August 2024.
-- :computer: Starting my new position as an ICT System Specialist in August 2024.
+- :penguin: Starting my new position as a Linux System Engineer in August 2024.
 - :switzerland: Junior Bobsleigh Athelete since 2024
 - :snake: Currently learning Python...